taylorjg/sudoku-buster/README.md

 develop code to scan a Sudoku puzzle.
 It uses:

 * **OpenCV.js** to find the bounding box of the puzzle
-* **TensorFlow.js** to train a model to recognise blanks squares / digits 1 through 9
+* **TensorFlow.js** to train a model to recognise blank squares / digits 1 through 9

 I use [dlxlib](https://www.npmjs.com/package/dlxlib) to solve the Sudoku puzzle (my implementation of [Knuth's Algorithm X](https://en.wikipedia.org/wiki/Knuth%27s_Algorithm_X)).